XingFramework/xing-book/concepts/backend/mappers.md

 Generally, you'll have (at least) one mapper per REST resource.
 Those mappers will be descendants of Xing::Mappers::Base.

+## Mapper Flow

+XXX and TODO: lay out the phases of mapping, and the methods that are called in each phase, along with their default implementations

 ### Subclasses must define:

 Method | Purpose